Skip Hire FAQs

-If you have an item to dispose of that isn’t on this list, or the list below detailing what cannot be put in a skip then please contact us and we’ll be happy to give you the answer.
+If you have an item to dispose of that isn’t on this list or is on the below list (detailing what cannot be put in a skip), please contact us, and we’ll be happy to give you advice and more information.

 What waste can’t I put in a skip?

 We can deal with all types of waste for you but for some items we need to know about them in advance to advise you on the best method of disposal.
 If you plan on disposing of any of the following items then please contact us and we can help make the arrangements:

 - Computer monitors